benjamingarcia10/FitnessStockTracker-DiscordBot/README.md

 	![result](/images/InStock-Webhook.png)

 	- ``/stoprogue`` When this command is run, it stops tracking the items if it is currently tracking and displays a confirmation for what items it is no longer tracking.
+	- ``/testrogue`` When this command is run, it will send a test webhook to the assigned webhook URL to ensure it is working properly.